Invasive weed Control

 Sound Salmon Solutions is a local non-profit Regional Fisheries Enhancement Group (RFEG) that has supported and implemented salmon recovery efforts in the Snohomish, Stillaguamish, and South Island County watersheds for over 30 years.
 We are committed to the restoration and conservation of salmonid habitat through invasive weed control and native revegetation of under- and overstories, actions that help provide cold, clean, & clear water in the face of a changing climate and rapid urbanization.

-Why are noxious weeds so detrimental to salmon?
+Why are noxious weeds detrimental to salmon?

 First, we need to understand what a healthy river system looks like.
 The land on either side of a river or stream is referred to as the “riparian” zone.
 Over the past century, many riparian areas and adjacent lands have been logged or converted for agricultural purposes or development.
 Following the removal of trees and shrubs, these areas often become overgrown with invasive weeds, which can grow aggressively and hinder the natural reestablishment of native vegetation.
 The abundance of noxious weeds and lack of native trees along rivers and streams has contributed to rising water temperatures and reduced soil stability.
 High water temperatures can be detrimental to adult and juvenile salmon alike, and the input of fine sediment caused by excess bank erosion can also have negative impacts on egg and juvenile survival.
 By removing invasive weeds and replanting riparian zones with native trees and shrubs, we can achieve reduced water temperatures, stabilized river and streambanks, improved water quality, and numerous other benefits to salmon and other aquatic and terrestrial wildlife.